The Salute of the Jugger: Plot

 Sallow, the team leader, has played in the League of the Nine Cities before, but was cast out because of his indiscretions with an Overlord's daughter.
-Kidda (Joan Chen), an ambitious peasant girl, joins the team after a game in her dog town where she virtually destroyed her competition.
+Kidda (Joan Chen), an ambitious peasant girl, joins the team after a game in her dog town where she destroyed her competition.
 She and Gar inspire Sallow to challenge The League and expunge his past.

 But Kidda and Gar do not realise that the City games are for much more than honour and victory, they will need to fight for their very survival.
 The Game is played much harder and meaner in the Nine Cities.

+After having their challenge accepted, the team have to face an all-star lineup of the best in the league, with the league team having been told to focus on neutralizing Sallow and destroying the team.
+However, Kidda is able to hold her own against the league quick, and Big Climber is able to hold on and survive despite severe injuries.

+Having survived the first round, something no challenger team has ever done, the team must go into the second round seemingly lacking a player, as Big Cimber is unable to continue.
+However, the team manager, Gandhi, agrees to step in.

+Gandhi is able to subdue one of the league players, and the team is able to beat the league team, something that has never happened.
+Sallow tells Kidda to "walk slowly" to place the skull on the pole, as the crowd cheers.

+Following the match, league reps are seen approaching Kidda.
+In the international version, Kidda and Gar are seen participating in the league and winning, while Sallow and the rest of the team have gone back to playing in the wastelands.